What is the Excavator’s Operating Weight

 Tracks or wheels

-It may be assumed that all excavators are of tracks whereas there is wheeled excavators.
+It may be assumed that all excavators are of tracks whereas there are wheeled excavators.
 They enable the excavators to move from place to place.

 Track excavators have :